-- Brushless Motor Feedback Interface -- Versatile encoder feedback interface accommodates differential or single-ended hall tracks, quadrature feedback, and optionally support the multi-revolution, absolute encoders available on ORMEC’s D-Series motors.
+- Brushless Motor Feedback Interface -- Versatile encoder feedback interface accommodates differential or single-ended hall tracks, quadrature feedback, and optionally support the multi-revolution, absolute encoders available on ORMEC D-Series motors.

 - Auxiliary Encoder Input Option -- Provides an additional connector for a pacer encoder when applications require addition positioning information for web control applications.
-Also to be used for distributed feedback applications.
+Used for distributed feedback applications.